josiahyoung22/webdevtrinifood/README.md

 # TriniFood - Taste the Caribbean

-A responsive 6-page website showcasing the culinary delights of Trinidad and Tobago.
+A responsive 6 page website showcasing the culinary delights of Trinidad and Tobago.

 ## Project Overview
 This project is a personal assignment to build a responsive website using HTML5, CSS3, and JavaScript.
 It features a custom design, interactive elements, and is optimized for performance.